Stephen B. King: Career

 In 1976, King became director of development at his alma mater, Western Illinois University.
 A year later he started his career as a businessman.
 He moved to Whitewater, Wisconsin, to serve as general manager of the woodworking firm Carlson's Miniatures.
 In 1979, he became a part owner and manager of Tomah Products, a chemical manufacturer.
 In 1994, King led a management buy-out of Tomah.
 Since then, he has served as president and CEO of Tomah Products, Inc.

 He served as a delegate to Wisconsin Republican state conventions and the first congressional district Republican caucus from 1978.
 King was elected chairman of the Republican Party of Wisconsin in 1985.
-In 1988, King resigned in order to launch a campaign for the U.S. Senate.
+In 1988, King resigned to launch a campaign for the U.S. Senate.
 He lost the Republican nomination to Susan Engeleiter, who was defeated by Democrat Herb Kohl in the general election.

-From 1990 to 2006, King served as president at the Milton Industrial and Economic Corporation.
+From 1990 to 2006, King served as president of the Milton Industrial and Economic Corporation.
 In 2006, King founded King Capital LLC, an equity investment and real estate company.
 In 2007, King was elected to represent Wisconsin on the Republican National Committee, and he served until 2017.

-Ambassador to the Czech Republic

 In July 2017, President Donald Trump nominated King to be the next United States Ambassador to the Czech Republic.
 This nomination was confirmed by the U.S. Senate on October 5, 2017.

+King was the chief executive officer of the host committee for the 2024 Republican National Convention which was held in Milwaukee.